gavinlyonsrepo/NOKIA5110_TEXT/README.md

 Also each character is a byte of pixels in height.
 So each character is in a 7 by 8 pixel block.
 So you can fit (84/7) 12 characters across columns and with (48/8) 6 row blocks that gives 72 characters in total (12X06).

-The library can only take in character strings so if the user wants to display numbers (ints, floats) They must be converted first here is an example "NOKA5110_TEXT_DHT11.ino shows a way to do this with floats.
+The library can only take in characters and strings so if the user wants to display numbers (ints, floats) They must be converted or parsed first, there is an example file "NOKA5110_TEXT_DHT11.ino" which shows a way to do this with floats.

 The libray also has a Aurebesh/ASCII font file.
 To use this the user must change a line in cpp file.
 Comment out the marked ASCII font libray header and comment in the AUREBESH font library header.
+Another exmaple file for this in in examples.

 Functions
 ----------------------------------------